IgorDlima/Fighting-GameJS/README.md

 # Fighting-GameJS
-A project of a 2d fighting game
+A project of a 2d fighting game under development

 ## in this project i use :